Moving to an area in Rotterdam that requires an HVV permit? Here you can find more information about acquiring it

 • Tarwewijk

-• In addition to the mentioned areas some streets in Delfshaven: Grote Visserijstraat, Mathenesserdijk, Mathenesserweg, Schiedamseweg, Willem Buytewechstraat, Vierambachtstraat, ‘s-Gravendijkwal, 1e Middellandstraat, 2e Middellandstraat and Middellandplein.
+• Some streets in Delfshaven:ome streets in Delfshaven: Grote Visserijstraat, Mathenesserdijk, Mathenesserweg, Schiedamseweg, Willem Buytewechstraat, Vierambachtstraat, 's-Gravendijkwal, 1e Middellandstraat, 2e Middellandstraat, and Middellandplein.

 You can find more information about this on the website of the municipality gemeente Rotterdam.